-Visa has also started its own crypto projects.
+Visa has also started its crypto projects.
 These include developing white papers for Zether and Flyclient.
 They have also invested in Anchorage, a company that develops security frameworks for blockchains.

-Finally, with the new Visa BlockFi credit card launch, it is making another stride to bringing cryptocurrencies to the masses.
+Finally, with the new Visa BlockFi credit card launch, it is making another stride toward bringing cryptocurrencies to the masses.
 While the card is aimed at crypto enthusiasts, it is a logical progression for BlockFi and Visa to enhance financial products and make them more appealing to non-crypto holders.

 BlockFi Credit Card Rewards